arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/debugging/debugging.md

 - [Arduino IDE](https://www.arduino.cc/en/software)
 - [Arduino ESP32 Core](https://github.com/arduino/arduino-esp32) installed (2.0.12 or newer)

-***It's important to use the "Arduino ESP32 Boards" by "Arduino" and not the "esp32" by "Espressif Systems".
+***It's important to use the "Arduino ESP32 Boards" core by "Arduino" and not the "esp32" core by "Espressif Systems".
 For Windows users this is paramount, otherwise no drivers will be ever installed and no debugging can be performed.***

 ## System Setup